Fakih-Hamid/Fakih-Hamid/README.md

 ## Current Research

-My current research focuses on building privacy-conscious, adaptive security frameworks that combine local LLMs, behavioral modeling, and gamified learning.
-I’m especially interested in how AI can support human-centered cybersecurity by improving engagement and long-term retention in realistic training scenarios.
+My research focuses on building privacy-conscious, adaptive security frameworks that combine local LLMs, behavioral modeling, and gamified learning.
 I work on offline-first, open-source systems that use LLMs, NLP, and behavior analysis to provide proactive security awareness while preserving user privacy.
-I also explore applied security engineering, including anti-cheat mechanisms, behavior-based detection, system integrity, and practical pentesting workflows.
+I also explore applied security engineering anti-cheat systems, behavior-based detection, system integrity, and practical pentesting turning concepts into real prototypes.
 Across these projects, I study how people behave, how systems fail, and how AI can help create safer, more resilient digital environments.

 ## 🌐 Live Preview